up-for-grabs/up-for-grabs.net/docs/client-side-scripting.md

 Why do this?

-- GitHub Pages does not support JS bundles natively, and will block any third-party plugin that support bundling
+- GitHub Pages do not support JS bundles natively, and will block any third-party plugin that support bundling
 - By using the source JS directly without bundling, local development and debugging of the live site is significantly easier, especially for new